-Well for one, pottery was a major milestone in human evolution.
+Well, pottery was a major milestone in human evolution, for one.
 It basically marked the age when people stopped moving from place to place to hunt for food.
 If you’re facing a long-term survival situation, it might be wise to learn pottery.
-You can create pots, pans, bowls and water reservoirs from clay and it lasts for a dang long time as well.
+You can create pots, pans, bowls, and water reservoirs from clay, and they’ll last for a dang long time as well.

 If you don’t have time to fire up a primitive kiln, maybe you can just wrap a chunk of meat in some burdock leaves and smother them in clay.
-It doesn’t sound conventional, but this method actually uses a concept similar to the leaf oven above.
+It doesn’t sound conventional, but this method actually uses a concept similar to the leaf oven.

 Snails Over Fire

-Well, this is as primitive as it can get.
-Critters like snails have a protective shell so you can just harvest, clean, and then throw them into a bed of hot coals.
+Well, this primitive cooking method is as old-school as it can get.
+Critters like snails have a protective shell, so you can just harvest, clean, and then throw them into a bed of hot coals.
 It’s that simple.
 Bon appetit!

 Scientists don’t exactly know when man started cooking, but current theories suggest that primitive cooking may have paved the way for the evolution of the species itself.